Reasoning Path Divergence: A New Metric and Curation Strategy to Unlock LLM Diverse Thinking: Introduction

 Large Language Models (LLMs) \citep{llm_achiam2023gpt,llm_chowdhery2023palm,llm_touvron2023llama} have made significant progress on tasks requiring complex reasoning that were previously challenging for automated systems, including competition-level mathematics and theoretical physics \citep{wang2025letsreasonformallynaturalformal,huang2025adactrladaptivecontrollablereasoning}.
 Chain-of-Thought (CoT) prompting \citep{cot_wei2022chain,cot_nye2021show} plays an important role in that progress by eliciting step-by-step reasoning from language models.
 Built on CoT, Test-Time Scaling (TTS) methods, which have been widely adopted in recent research, further achieve substantial improvements on complex reasoning tasks, by generating multiple reasoning trajectories at inference time and selecting among them through techniques such as Best-of-N sampling \citep{BoN1_brown,BoN2_song} and self-consistency \citep{MV_wang,wang2025calmunleashingcrosslingualselfaligning}.
 However, the effectiveness of TTS methods critically depends on the diversity of generated reasoning paths \citep{CE_rethinking_DCO,CE_weight_ensembling,diversity_aware_PO,inference_aware_finetune}.
 If the model's reasoning paths show minimal variation, the gains from additional sampling remain limited.

 This diversity bottleneck is partly a consequence of common training practices for reasoning: datasets typically pair each problem with a single solution, which, by habitually exposing the model to one pathway, effectively teaches it to converge on a single ``correct'' way of reasoning rather than to explore the space of valid alternatives.
 Consequently, models tend to adopt that canonical trajectory and seldom produce alternative reasoning paths.
+Such "mode collapse" in the SFT phase is particularly detrimental when the model serves as the initial policy for RL.
+If the starting policy is overfit to a single, homogenous solution path, the agent's exploration during RL is severely handicapped, often confining it to narrow, suboptimal local optima \citep{GEM, sft_foundation_for_rl}.
+Thus, establishing a diverse solution space in SFT is not merely an isolated improvement but a prerequisite for robust RL.
 Several works have sought to counteract this by modifying objectives or introducing diversity-aware losses \citep{GEM,CE_rethinking_DCO,diversity_aware_PO}, yet it is still unclear how the diversity in the training examples maps onto the diversity of output at test time.
 That uncertainty motivates our core question:

 In this work, we explore a pragmatic approach to address this diversity bottleneck: training models on datasets where each problem is paired with multiple distinct solutions.
 To build such datasets, we first need to solve a key challenge: how to reliably measure semantic diversity between complex reasoning paths.
 Common approaches, such as computing cosine similarity on embeddings \citep{sentencebert} of the entire solution text, fail for Long Chain-of-Thought solutions because they conflate high-level strategic differences with low-level computational details and narrative style.
 To tackle this issue, we introduce Reasoning Path Divergence (RPD), a new diversity metric that uses large language models to summarize solutions into their core logical steps and then applies an asymmetric matching process to measure semantic overlap.
 This approach allows RPD to tell true strategic novelty from superficial variations, forming a basis for systematically curating diverse data.